Is it safe to travel to Mexico? Your helpful health and safety guide

 Travel tips for students visiting Mexico

-Making your way to Mexico for spring break?
+Making your way to Mexico for spring break as a student traveler?

 Here are some tips on how to travel safely in Mexico as a student: